 Grant is an active leader in his community.
 He has served on the board of Mobile Meals of Spartanburg and currently serves on the board of Fifty Upstate, a non-profit serving and promoting the health of Spartanburg County’s over 50 population.

-Grant has served his church in numerous capacities and is a youth sports coach.
+Grant has served his church in numerous capacities, is a Cub Scouts leader, and coaches youth sports.

 He has also served as Circuit Representative to the South Carolina Bar Association Young Lawyers Division and is a graduate of Leadership Spartanburg.